Asad-Ismail/Real_World_ML/learn/Reinforcement_Learning/policygrad/actorcritic/README.md

 The agent then synchronizes its local model parameters with the updated global model parameters and continues the process.

 A3C has been shown to achieve better performance and faster convergence compared to other methods like Deep Q-Network (DQN) and vanilla A2C.
 However, it should be noted that more recent algorithms like Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC) have demonstrated even better performance and stability in various tasks so we will not implement A3C

+## Verified Starter Commands

+- `python learn/Reinforcement_Learning/policygrad/actorcritic/a2c.py`
+- `python learn/Reinforcement_Learning/policygrad/actorcritic/sac.py`

+The `sac.py` example in this repository is a simplified discrete SAC-style Gridworld learner.
+It is meant for first-principles study of entropy-regularized actor-critic ideas, not as a faithful continuous-control benchmark implementation.